OctopusDeploy/docs/docs/administration/upgrading/guide/upgrade-host-os-or-net.md

 Wait a few days or weeks.
 If no oddities come up, go through the decommissioning process of the old nodes.

-## Alternative Approach - Clone Instance
+## Alternative approach - clone instance

 Configuring High Availability can take time.
-Or, you might be on a license which doesn't support HA.
+Or you might be on a license which doesn't support HA.
 The other option is to clone the instance and migrate over.

 ### Process